This article gives details and examples of the other steps that are available in steps to perform other functions in Automation Processes.

 - Execute process: Operations new employee onboarding

-From the Execute Process Step, select the Process you want to Execute.
-It is added to the Process in the sequence in which it should be executed.
+From the Execute Process Step, select the process you want to execute.
+It is added to the process in the sequence in which it should be executed.

 Note: Automations marked as Inactive or Draft will not be executed by this process, and an error will be displayed in the History tab.

-If the Process selected for the Execute Process step uses a Job view as the Filter, that Process must have parameters set so that Job(s) are selected.
+If the Process selected for the Execute Process step uses a Job view as the Filter, that process must have parameters set so that Job(s) are selected.

 Apply Additional Process Filter in Execute Process